vsariola/sointu/README.md

 the latest Go compiler, the native virtual machine is actually slower than the Go-written one, but importantly, the native virtual machine allows you to test that the patch also works within the stack limits of the x87 virtual machine, which is the VM used in the compiled intros.
+In the tracker/VSTi, you can switch between the native synth and the Go synth under the CPU panel in the Song settings.

 Before you can actually run it, you need to build the bridge using CMake (thus,
 ***this will not work with go get***).